 - Which books she recommends;

-- Her favorite sustainable tourism success story.
+- Her favourite sustainable tourism success story.

 Susanne, what was your view of sustainability and tourism when you first started your academic career – and how has it changed?

-When I started, I was intrigued by the question whether tourism is ultimately only adding to environmental impacts, or whether it can be a vehicle to – in a net sense – reduce them.
+When I started, I was intrigued by the question of whether tourism is ultimately only adding to environmental impacts, or whether it can be a vehicle to – in a net sense – reduce them.

 In other words, is tourism a more sustainable form of development than other forms of land use.

 I am still intrigued by the same question but have come to the conclusion that a lot depends on how well tourism is planned for and managed.
 In some destinations, tourism can have a hugely detrimental effect, but I have also seen excellent examples where tourism has led to an overall improvement of sustainability, along all dimensions of the triple bottom line.